microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 [![](../_static/images/howto_guides/portal_guide/new-study.png)](../_static/images/howto_guides/portal_guide/new-study.png)

 Once signed in with an ORCiD, you will have the ability to access existing studies or create a study using the 'New’ button.
 Details about each section are outlined below.
-Users can also return to existing submissions saved under the ORCiD account to resume their work at any point.
+Submitters can also return to existing submissions saved under the ORCiD account to resume their work at any point.

 ### New Study